Frequently Asked Questions

 You should complete and submit your FAFSA application as soon as possible after October 1.
 We encourage all students to apply by the March 1 priority date, as some resources are limited and may run out.
 However, if you miss the March 1 priority date this does not mean you are disqualified for financial aid.
 You should submit your FAFSA as soon as possible so your aid eligibility may be determined.

-- Acceptance of the Terms and Conditions will activate the Accept Award Offer tab.
+- Read and Accept the Terms and Conditions which will activate the Accept Award Offer tab.
 You must complete the process on the Accept Award Offer tab for your financial aid to disburse to your University of Alabama student account.

-- First-time borrowers are required to complete a Master Promissory Note and Entrance Counseling.
-These instructions are outlined on your Accept Award Offer tab.
-Failure to complete all requirements will prevent the disbursement of your award.
+- First time borrowers are required to complete a Master Promissory Note and Entrance Counseling at studentloans.gov/myDirectLoan/index.action.
+Follow instructions on your Accept Award Offer tab.
+Failure to do so will prevent the disbursement of your award

 Costs, Billing, and Financial Aid